mattermost/docs/source/administration/config-settings.rst

 This field is required in Mattermost v3.8 and later.

-In Mattermost v5.1 and later, the URL may contain a subpath such as `https://example.com/company/mattermost`.
+In Mattermost v5.1 and later, the URL may contain a subpath, like in ``"https://example.com/company/mattermost"``.

 If Site URL is not set, the following features will operate incorrectly: